dcdpr/did-btc1/chapters/Introduction-and-Motivation.md

 #### did:btcr

-BTCR is the original Bitcoin DID method.
+The Bitcoin Reference DID method (BTCR) is the original Bitcoin based DID method.
 It kept its focus on censorship resistance.
 It has the following limitations:

 * It is prohibitively expensive to maintain many DIDs, because both creation and